OpenKore/openkore/openkore/trunk/README.txt

 To Fix:
-- XKore2 is not acting like a real server, it doesn't send complete informations to the client.
+- XKore2 is not acting like a real server, it doesn't send complete information to the client.
 Connecting to XKore2 from another kore would fail.

 Bug fixes: